-The lifting device consists of the boom, the winch, the rope and the cross beam with suspension hooks.
+The lifting device consists of the boom, the winch, the cable and the cross beam with suspension hooks.
 Check these parts for damage before every brew or to ensure good working order.
-For further information and safety instructions please see the instructions included for this winch.
-When not in use, the winch handle can be folded in to save space.
-This rope likewise should be checked for damage and must be checked for brittleness or signs of ageing (also see Section 9, Servicing and Maintenance).
-When the malt pipe is hoisted out, this hoist can only be pivoted in one direction and lowered there.
+For more information and safety precautions, please read the separate manual supplied with the device.
+The cable is also to be checked for damage and needs to be monitored for deterioration due to aging (see also Section 9, Servicing and Maintenance).
+When the malt pipe has been hoisted out, the boom can be pivoted and lowered there.
 Once pivoted carrying the malt pipe, it should be lowered and relieved of the weight as soon as possible.